Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 <a href="{{ @BASE }}/dataView">Show all data</a>
 ```
 {% endraw %}
-(No URL for this page is given here because the only sensible way to get to it is by submitting the form!)
+(No URL for the *response* page is given here because it has no route: the only sensible way to get to it is by submitting the form!)

 ### The GET object